 To apply: please send a CV, contact details for two referees including at least one Quaker, relevant writing sample of 1 page, and a letter of motivation to Alexandra Bosbeer at firstname.lastname@example.org.
 In your letter, please tell us how your faith leads you to work on the specific part of QCEA’s programme areas on which you propose to focus, and how you see the relvance of the topic to EU policy.

-We are currently seeking a residential volunteer to start in the autumn of 2014.
+We are currently seeking a residential volunteer to start in the early winter of 2014 or early 2015.
 Applications are accepted on a rolling basis until the position is filled.

 For any questions, please contact Alexandra Bosbeer at email@example.com

 - Quaker or long-term attender interested in living your faith